-Getting there – The journey takes 1hr 15 minutes by train to Birmingham New Street station.
+Getting there: The journey takes 1hr 15 minutes by train from Nottingham to Birmingham New Street station.

 If you do like to be beside the seaside, then Skegness in Lincolnshire is perfect for a day trip from Nottingham.
 Come in the summer and little ones can get involved in donkey rides, or a paddle down by the pier with plenty of ice-cream vans along the way.
 Not to be missed, the Lucky Strike Arcade is loaded with all the good stuff, including bowling, crazy golf and arcade attractions galore.
 If that wasn’t enough, there’s a Pleasure Beach Fairground with a roller coaster and plenty of head-spinning rides.
 A favourite with children, the Natureland Seal Sanctuary is a great place to learn more about protecting these species, alongside the local aquarium – great fun for all ages.

-Getting there – The train to from Nottingham to Lincoln takes 50-minutes.
+Getting there: The train from Nottingham to Lincoln takes 50 minutes.

-If you like exploring on foot, then there's lots to see and do in Grantham.
+If you like exploring on foot, then there's a lot to see and do in Grantham.
 Grand buildings such as Belton House and Grantham House have been conserved by the National Trust, with lovely grounds for walking in.
 In the town, St. Wulfram’s Church is a hidden gem which harks back to the 1300s.
-If you have enough time on your day trip from Nottingham, take a brief train ride (30-minutes from Grantham) to Woolsthorpe Manor.
+If you have enough time on your day trip from Nottingham, take a brief train ride (30 minutes from Grantham) to Woolsthorpe Manor.
 This is the birthplace of Sir Isaac Newton, which features the original and world-famous tree which inspired his theory about gravity.